PoisotLab/MS_befwm_softwarenote/ms.md

 y_i = \frac {Y_C} {X_C} = \frac {\frac {a_y M_P^{-0.25}} {a_r M_P^{-0.25}}} { \frac{a_x M_C^{-0.25}} {a_r M_P^{-0.25}}} = \frac {a_y} {a_x}
 \end{equation}

-Assuming that most natural food-webs have a constant size structure [@bros06cbr;
+Assuming that most natural food webs have a constant size structure [@bros06cbr;
 @hatt15ppl], the consumer-resource body-mass ratio ($Z$) is also constant.
-The body-mass of consumers is then a function of their mean trophic level ($T$), it increases with trophic level when $Z\geq 1$ and decreases when $Z\leq 1$:
+The body mass of consumers is then a function of their mean trophic level ($T$), it increases with trophic level when $Z\geq 1$ and decreases when $Z\leq 1$:

 \begin{equation}\label{e:z_ratio}